 These are very useful drugs for treating bacterial infections but they are completely ineffective in treating conditions caused by viruses, for example colds and flu, most tummy upsets and sore throats.
 Excess use leads to bacterial resistance and they can have serious side effects.
-Your GP or our Nurse Practitioner will decide when their use is appropriate.
+Your GP will decide when their use is appropriate.